Hiking along the Nissan River

 6. The railway bridge

 The railway bridge over the Nissan acquired its current appearance in 1928, when it was converted from a truss bridge.
 During the 1970s and 1980s, the station was closed down and a new section of the West Coast Line was built northeast of Halmstad.
 After this, the bridge was converted into a pedestrian and cycle bridge, and is now a beautiful and welcome shortcut over the Nissan’s glittering waters.

 Back in the 1860s, young Halmstad residents came to Furet to play the violin and dance, and soon food service was arranged there, as well as attractions such as a carousel and swings.
 In 1900, the Dane C A Freckman developed the area by starting Sommarlust, where visitors were treated to activities such as concerts and folk dancing.
 He also built tracks for athletics and a football field.
 The area was Halmstad's most visited sports facility until 1922 when Örjans Vall was inaugurated.
 In 1927, the amusement park was bought by the Folkets Park Association, which renamed it Folkparken and received more than 80,000 visitors in the first year.

 Laxön was already a popular place to visit in the 1860s.
 At the beginning of the 20th century, the temperance movement IOGT took it over.
 The ambition was to offer the guests good "educational" music and entertainment in an orderly manner.
 A modern dance floor was built.
 In the 1920s, entertainment competition from Tylösand and the newly established Folkparken intensified, but Laxön stayed alive until 1938.
 In 2010, IOGT started up on the island again.
-During summer you can now enjoy different types of events on the historic entertainment island.

 9. Hjalmar Mellander’s Path and Alfreds Källa